-All of our revenue to date has been derived from upfront and milestone payments earned on licensing and sub-licensing transactions and from subcontracts.
-We have not commercially introduced any products and do not expect to do so in the foreseeable future, although Bradley, our marketing sub-licensee for Elestrin, launched Elestrin in mid-June 2007, and as such, we are entitled to receive royalties on net sales of Elestrin and additional milestone payments of up to \$40 million in the event certain sales-based milestones are achieved.
+All of our revenue to date has been derived from upfront, milestone and royalty payments earned on licensing and sublicensing transactions and from subcontracts.
+We have not commercially introduced any products and do not expect to do so in the foreseeable future, although Bradley, our marketing sublicensee for Elestrin, launched Elestrin in mid-June 2007, and as such, we are entitled to receive royalties on net sales of Elestrin and additional milestone payments of up to \$40 million in the event certain sales-based milestones are achieved.